 Here’s when old car insurance may not be worth it

-Full coverage is a bad investment between 10 and 15 years after a vehicle’s model year.
+The benefit of having comprehensive coverage for a car declines after a decade.
+Full coverage is a bad investment if the vehicle model year is between 10 and 15 years old.
 While the cost of full coverage by itself is unlikely to exceed the vehicle’s value, the cost of the policy is more likely to exceed the car’s value following an accident.
-On average, the cost of insuring a 15-year-old vehicle after an accident is 105% of the vehicle’s value.

 It gets increasingly harder to justify paying for comprehensive coverage as one’s car ages.
-A driver could pay higher premiums for full coverage only to find out that their insurance would not cover the full cost of replacing their vehicle if it was totaled.
+A driver could pay higher premiums for full coverage only to find out that their insurance would not cover the full cost of replacing their vehicle if it were totaled.
 Hence, it may be more cost-effective for some drivers to buy a newer car outright rather than commit to higher future premiums due to an accident.

 But what if I don’t want to buy a new car?

 The alternative to buying a new car is to switch to a minimum coverage policy that simply provides liability coverage.
 With a liability-only insurance policy, your insurer would only pay for damages you caused to another person in an accident.
 Minimum coverage policies are substantially less expensive than full coverage policies since they provide less protection.
 However, minimum coverage can be a bad idea under certain circumstances.
-Click here to know more about the possible pitfalls of liability-only car insurance.

 Is it cheaper to insure an old car?